ANT 204 - Peoples and Cultures of the World (Gen Ed, Social and Behavioral Sciences; Global Perspectives)

 A multifaceted examination of North American Indians and a comparison

-of that culture with the American.
-Focus on origin, early history, and
+of that culture with the Americans'.
+Focus on origin, early history,

-present disposition of American Indian populations.
-Fulfills Cultures
+and present disposition of American Indian populations.
+Fulfills

-- U.S. Diversity.
+Cultures - U.S. Diversity.
 Part of the Identity Issue.
-Offered fall and winter semesters.
+Offered fall

 ANT 312 - Human Osteology